porchard/ATACseq-NextFlow/README.md

 6. samtools
 7. ataqv

-I've used this pipeline with NextFlow v.
-19.04.1
+This pipeline works with NextFlow versions >= 20.07.1

 ## Configuration
 Paths to various generic files (e.g., bwa indices) must be included in the nextflow.config file -- check that file and change paths accordingly.
 These include: